 Abdominal wall reconstruction is a surgical procedure used to restore the structural and functional integrity of the abdominal muscles.
 A very complex reconstructive surgery, it is primarily used for hernia repair, scar repair, and repair of previous surgical damage.

-Our plastic and reconstructive surgeons restore the structural and functional integrity of the abdominal muscles, as well as rebuild skin and fascia if is missing from a previous surgery.
+Our reconstructive plastic surgeons restore the structural and functional integrity of the abdominal muscles, as well as rebuild skin and fascia if is missing from a previous surgery.
 It is most often performed on patients who have had unsuccessful hernia repair operations.

-For an evaluation or patient referral, contact Summa Health Plastic and Reconstructive Surgery today.
-We offer four convenient locations, in Akron, Green, Hudson and Wadsworth.
+For an evaluation or patient referral, contact Summa Health Plastic Surgery today.
+We provide reconstructive services at multiple locations throughout the area.